-- A. Designate the on-site Provider of Record Designee, who is authorized to sign VFC Program documents and assume responsibility for VFC-related matters in the absence of the Provider of Record. - B. Designate the on-site Vaccine Coordinator and Backup Vaccine Coordinator (IMM-968), who are responsible for implementing the practice's vaccine management plan (IMM-1122). - C. Immediately report in myCAvax any changes to key practice staff roles (Vaccine Coordinator or Backup, Provider of Record or Designee); any changes to the Provider of Record or Designee require an electronic signature by the Provider of Record. - D. Immediately report to the VFC Program changes to the practice address or account ownership, which may require additional follow-up.
+- A. Designate the on-site Provider of Record Designee, who is authorized to sign VFA/317 Program documents and assume responsibility for VFA/317-related matters in the absence of the Provider of Record. - B. Designate the on-site Vaccine Coordinator and Backup Vaccine Coordinator (IMM-968), who are responsible for implementing the practice's vaccine management plan. - C. Immediately report to the VFA/317 Program changes to key practice staff assuming VFA/317 roles (Vaccine Coordinator or Backup, Provider of Record or Designee); a change in the Provider of Record or Designee requires a signed "Key Practice Staff Change Request Form." - D. Immediately report to the VFA/317 Program changes to the practice address or account ownership, which may require additional follow-up.